 The benefit of planning this now is that time is on your side.
 Take this time to read scriptures, poetry, song lyrics, and whatever else you’re drawn to and want to include in your wedding ceremony.
 Abbey also recommends revisiting the ceremony script a couple of months prior to the wedding as a reminder of what the day is really all about.

 Select your wedding songs.

 Many people are turning to music and the arts as a way to cope with the stress of COVID-19.
 If you find yourself listening to more tunes than usual, now could be a great time to take notice of your favourite go-to songs and start getting an idea of what you’ll want to play during your ceremony as well as your first dance and any other significant song selections.

 Most wedding musicians and DJs are happy to play music they think you’ll like, but it’s always helpful to provide a few of your favourite songs in a list for them.

 Sounds like an at-home dance party for two waiting to happen!
 While you’re at it, might as well practice that first dance routine too!browse wedding songs

 Whether your wedding has been postponed or has yet to be scheduled, a wedding website is a great format for communicating with your wedding guests.

 Don’t have one yet?
-We offer free wedding websites.
+Check out our free wedding websites.

-For those who already have a wedding website setup, now is a great time to update the details of your wedding, especially if it’s been postponed.
-If that’s the case, and you’re not sure how to communicate with your wedding guests right now, here’s Lily’s advice.
+For those who already have a wedding website set up, now is a great time to update the details of your wedding, especially if it’s been postponed.
+If that’s the case, and you’re not sure how to communicate with your wedding guests right now, here’s Abbey’s advice.